vincentiusmartin/trace-editor/README.md

 <p>
 6. Check the busiest or the most loaded (in kB) time for a specific disk in a directory (before preprocessed) <br />
-<b>Still in improvement</b>, right now, this command will first combine all traces inside a directory. <br />
-Make sure that all traces are well ordered based on their time (check with ls to make sure). <br />
-If the traces are not ordered, please rename the traces first, the script will just take all traces <br />
-by assuming that all of them are already sorted. <br />
 <br />
 Notes: <br />
 duration - in hrs, in this example 1hrs <br />